derick-baum/Dichotomous-ARD/README.md

 ## Data

-The data folder contains the data sets used in the paper, already cleaned.
+The data folder contains the data sets used in the paper, already transformed and recoded from the source versions.
 Please refer to the "Analytic Strategy" segment for directions to the raw data and steps for preparing them for analysis.